 To assist peptide assignment, theoretical b and y peptide ions are displayed after mouse click on the glycopeptide tile.

 In the advanced mode, the search space is custom-built by specifying peptides and glycans.
 Peptides can be automatically generated for a chosen protein by providing UniProt identifier and cleavage enzyme or uploaded in a text file (file format description).
-A glycan repertoire, can be selected as the entire set of UniCarbKB, or restricted to UniCarbKB N-glycans, or be uploaded in a text file (file format description) Peptides may carry modifications.
+The input glycan repertoire can be chosen as the whole glycan composition dataset, or its restriction to N glycans, or it can be uploaded in a text file with a comma-separated list of compositions (file format description).
+Peptides may carry modifications.
 In this case, corresponding mass shifts must be placed within square brackets (e.g. [+80] for phosphorylation).
 Raw masses can be used instead of peptide sequences or glycan compositions.

 Peptide InputSupported cleavage enzymes are: asp-n, bnps-skatole, caspase 1, caspase 2, caspase 3, caspase 4, caspase 5, caspase 6, caspase 7, caspase 8, caspase 9, caspase 10, chymotrypsin high specificity, chymotrypsin low specificity, clostripain, cnbr, enterokinase, factor Xa, formic acid, glutamyl endopeptidase, granzyme B, hydroxylamine, iodosobenzoic acid, lysc, ntcb, pepsin ph2.0, pepsin ph1.3, proline endopeptidase, pronase, proteinase K, staphylococcal peptidase i, thermolysin, thrombin, trypsin

 Two checkboxes located at the bottom of the peptide input section allow for peptide filtering due to presence of the N glycosylation site motif or S/T residue.